3 days in Stockholm is an ideal amount of time to see this fascinating city.

 One thing you should get before you visit is a Stockholm Pass.

-The card allows you to visit over 60 of Stockholm’s top attractions for free.
+The card allows you to visit over 60 of Stockholm’s main attractions for free.
 You’re also entitled to free bus and boat tours.
 Sweden can be an expensive country.
-Buying the pass beforehand will save you money in the long run which means you can spend it on gifts, food or anything you desire!

 Stockholm Itinerary – Day 1